 Our cost is much less than what state universities charge, and only a fraction of what private colleges charge.
-There are a number of reasons for this.
-One of the most important ones is that we are debt-free, and have no property or building mortgage.
-We own a modest 40-acre campus and are developing it without borrowing funds
+There are a number of reasons for this, including - no dormitories, lack of debt, and adherence to the Biblical principles of finance.
+We own a modest 40-acre campus and are developing it without borrowing funds.